Prevent malware infection

 Microsoft 365 includes Office 365, Windows 10, and Enterprise Mobility + Security.
 These resources power productivity while providing intelligent security across users, devices, and data.

-Office 365 Advanced Threat Protection includes machine learning capabilities that block dangerous emails, including millions of emails carrying ransomware downloaders.
+Microsoft Defender for Office 365 includes machine learning capabilities that block dangerous emails, including millions of emails carrying ransomware downloaders.

 OneDrive for Business can back up files, which you would then use to restore files in the event of an infection.

-Microsoft Defender Advanced Threat Protection provides comprehensive endpoint protection, detection, and response capabilities to help prevent ransomware.
-In the event of a breach, Microsoft Defender ATP alerts security operations teams about suspicious activities and automatically attempts to resolve the problem.
+Microsoft Defender for Endpoint provides comprehensive endpoint protection, detection, and response capabilities to help prevent ransomware.
+In the event of a breach, Microsoft Defender for Endpoint alerts security operations teams about suspicious activities and automatically attempts to resolve the problem.
 This includes alerts for suspicious PowerShell commands, connecting to a TOR website, launching self-replicated copies, and deletion of volume shadow copies.
-Try Microsoft Defender ATP free of charge.
+Try Microsoft Defender for Endpoint free of charge.

 Windows Hello for Business replaces passwords with strong two-factor authentication on your devices.
 This authentication consists of a new type of user credential that is tied to a device and uses a biometric or PIN.
 It lets user authenticate to an Active Directory or Azure Active Directory account.